astrapi69/jgeohash/README.md

 Maven dependency
 -------

-To add the dependency to your maven project you have to add to the section repositories following repository:
+To add the dependency to your maven project you have to add to the section repositories(in pom.xml or settings.xml) following repository:

 	<repositories>
 		<repository>